 According to popular tradition three brothers who were rich Franks landowners Claudius, Stephanus and Galatikos had in their possession from a region to which they gave their name.
 Claudius gave the name Klavdia, Stefanos gave the name Tersefanou and Galatios gave the name Galata near Kakopetria.

-The chances that Klavdia was originally inhabited by workers who worked in the fields of Klavdia and later developed it into a village, are very high.
+The chances that Klavdia was originally inhabited by workers who worked in the estates of Klavdia and later developed it into a village, are very high.

 Photo: Γνωριστε Την Κυπρο-ΤΑΞΙΔΙΩΤΕΣ

 The historic course of the village: